jarrenbr/Overview/README.md

 Please see [https://github.com/jarrenbr/ThesisPublic](https://github.com/jarrenbr/ThesisPublic) for more information.

+## Indicators for Transfer Learning: Similarity of Inconsistently Sampled Time Series
+The proliferation of sensors has brought about the need to reexamine our existing analytic practices for time series.
+Sensors naturally produce time-oriented data that defy many traditional assumptions of statistical modeling.
+In this project, we examine sensor data collected from 15 different smart homes.
+We investigate seven time series similarity measures and assess their strength in predicting the transfer learning of activities across pairs of homes.
+Our results indicate that several of the measures examined have significant predictive power.
+Moving forward, additional work can be done to investigate the use of alternative network structures for training/testing and to further examine the literature for recently proposed similarity measures.

+Please see [https://github.com/SerenaPeterson/CASAS-Project](https://github.com/SerenaPeterson/CASAS-Project) for the code.
+I'm leading Serena Peterson, a PhD student, in this project.

 ## Other Work
 I have a few other projects that are under blind review or are not yet ready for public viewing, including: